Puscifer announce remix album with members of NIN, Tool and more

 Following the death of Kurt Cobain in 1994, the tragic frontman’s Nirvana bandmates saw their paths diverge.
 Both would try their hands at guitar in different projects, but where bassist Krist Novoselic began a slow fade into obscurity with Sweet 75, drummer Dave Grohl somehow climbed back to the top of the mountain.
 The low-key intimacy of 1995’s self-titled Foo Fighters LP, comprised largely of grungy ideas Dave had been too nervous to share in Nirvana, set the ball rolling.
 1997’s unmatched The Colour And The Shape saw long-term collaborators Nate Mendel and Pat Smear come aboard to deliver the balls-out rock of Monkey Wrench and the deeper emotion of all-time classic Everlong.
 Then 1999’s There Is Nothing Left To Lose saw them, er, breakout properly, with pivotal percussionist Taylor Hawkins welcomed into the fold for the barn-burning masterpiece that would carry them into the new millennium as one of rock’s biggest bands.
 All three releases picked up their respective Kerrang!
 Album Of The Year award, too.

-Of the seven albums and handful of smaller releases the Atlanta quartet have produced over their 20 years thus far, none have been less than excellent.
+Of all the albums and handful of smaller releases the Atlanta quartet have produced over their 20 years thus far, none have been less than excellent.
 Like their heroes Metallica before them, however, albums two, three and four are where the legend was born.
 A crushing concept album based on Herman Melville’s Moby Dick, 2004’s Leviathan saw Mastodon emerge from the depths of the sludge metal underground with unstoppable intent.
 Blood Mountain began to showcase their more experimental tendencies, while still maintaining real heft.
 Then 2009’s Crack The Skye saw them spiral off into far airier territory, clinging to a bonkers concept, mining into deep personal traumas, and referencing the classic prog bands like King Crimson more than anything from their previous metal lineage.
 In ending their ‘elemental’ quadrilogy, it was proof that, for Mastodon, the Skye really was the limit.

 As metal legend decrees, the genre was born when guitarist Tony Iommi lost the tips of two fingers on his right hand in an industrial accident as a teenager and down-tuned his guitar for those doomy first chords on the eponymous opener to Black Sabbath’s self-titled debut LP.
 In truth, however, the genre would properly take shape over the next year-and-a-half.
 Following a mere six months after that landmark debut, Paranoid ditched much of the lingering blues influence and added a sense of swagger, urgency and social relevancy, not to mention several stone-cold classics in War Pigs, Paranoid and Iron Man.
 Then Master Of Reality piled on the influence of the Sweet Leaf and dared to be even darker, heavier and stranger than before, from the galloping brilliance of Children Of The Grave to the twisted weight of Into The Void.
 Of course, Sabbath’s catalogue and legacy would only grow from here, but that world-wobbling first high sure is hard to beat.